nicolgit/nicolgit.github.io/_posts/2026/2026-01-19-proximity-project.md

 It forces you to think about data modeling, computation cost, caching, and the frameworks to use.

-When I started building The Proximity project, the goal seemed simple: compute walking-distance isochrones for multiple transport stops and display them interactively.
+When I started building, the goal seemed simple: compute walking-distance isochrones for multiple transport stops and display them interactively.

-As the project grew, scaling it across cities, transport types, and interactive maps forced deliberate architectural choices.
+**As the project grew, scaling it across cities, transport types, and interactive maps forced deliberate architectural choices.**

 ## The Frontend
 SPA with Vue and TypeScript: